Why PS&S Global?

 Mission objectives: Investigate.
 Evaluate.
 Develop.
 Design.
 Manage.

-PS&S Global is a full-service engineering and construction consulting firm with a concentration in the utility, pharmaceutical/life science, real estate and environmental industries.
+PS&S Global is a project management, construction inspection and site remiediation consulting firm with a concentration in the utility, pharmaceutical/life science, real estate and environmental industries.
 Our team of experts leverages decades of experience and a military-inspired discipline to evaluate, develop and manage projects for both the private and public sectors.
 We work closely with our clients to technically review and develop site issues across multiple disciplines from the ground up.
 The PS&S Global model is efficiency-centric with a focus on quality.
-We are committed to you, ensuring best practices and the highest standards across all areas of service.
+We are committed to ensuring best practices and the highest standards across all areas of service.

 Pillars of Service